 Find the values of x and y in the following triangle.

-The following video explains the Exterior Angle Theorem and how it can be used the find the angles in a triangle.
+What is the Exterior Angle Theorem and how it can be used the find the angles in a triangle?

-This video explains the exterior angle theorem of geometry.
-The theorem is used to work out some applications in finding angles of a triangle.
+The exterior angle theorem is used to work out some applications in finding angles of a triangle.

 Exterior Angle Theorem